dawitel/addispay-project/README.md

 This system is composed of multiple services:
 - **gRPC Server**: Receives order requests and forwards them to the order processing service.
 - **Order Processing Service**: A Pulsar function that processes incoming orders.
-- **Payment Service**: A Pulsar function that processes payment for the orders.
+- **Payment Processing Service**: A Pulsar function that processes payment for the orders.
 - **Order Finalization Service**: A Pulsar function that finalizes the order processing based on payment results.

 The services communicate via Apache Pulsar topics, with data being transferred in JSON format between Pulsar functions.